OldManUmby/DND.SRD.Wiki/pages/13.spells/default.md

 Your body becomes blurred, shifting and wavering to all who can see you.
 For the duration, any creature has disadvantage on attack rolls against you.
 An attacker is immune to this effect if it doesn't rely on sight, as with blindsight, or can see through illusions, as with truesight.

+## Branding Smite

+*2nd-­level evocation*

+**Casting Time:** 1 bonus action

+**Range:** Self

+**Components:** V

+**Duration:** Concentration, up to 1 minute

+The next time you hit a creature with a weapon attack before this spell ends, the weapon gleams with astral radiance as you strike.
+The attack deals an extra 2d6 radiant damage to the target, which becomes visible if it's invisible, and the target sheds dim light in a 5-­foot radius and can't become invisible until the spell ends.

+***At Higher Levels***.
+When you cast this spell using a  spell slot of 3rd level or higher, the extra damage increases by 1d6 for each slot level above 2nd.

 #### Burning Hands

 *1st-level evocation*